I just finished re-reading the book Who Stole the American Dream by Burke Hedges.

 He also reviews what network marketing is, why it works so well, and why you should consider joining a network marketing company.

-One aspect of the book I really enjoyed was how Burke shared his experiences about working as a laborer building boats, working as a waiter and then owning a regular business.
+One aspect of the book I really enjoyed was how Burke Hedges shared his experience about working as a laborer building boats, working as a waiter and then owning a regular business.

-He explains that he made a million dollars with his traditional small business, but it cost him $1.2 million to make that million.
+He explains that he made a million dollars with his traditional small business, but it cost him $1.2 million to make that million dollars.

 He also provides plenty of real world success stories of people who have achieved financial independence via network marketing.